 - Acid-base levels

-Also see the full separate article on Acid-base Disorders.
+Also see the full separate Acid-base Balance article.

 Blood pH has to be maintained within a tight normal range to avoid cellular death.
 This can be achieved by buffer mechanisms which can be either renal or respiratory in nature.

 Metabolic problems will require respiratory compensation and this occurs rapidly - eg, by increasing ventilation to blow off CO2.
 On the other hand respiratory problems leading to acid-base abnormalities require renal compensation.
 This is slow and may need secretion of H+ ions or reabsorption/new production of HCO3- ions.

 - Respiratory failure - in acute and chronic states.